 Extended reality (XR) includes virtual reality (VR) and augmented reality (AR).
 When people use extended reality to practice certain skills or to demonstrate their ability in a skill, it makes complete sense to conduct the assessment through extended reality, because that’s where they have been doing the learning.
 The assessment should be aligned with the learning.
 You can assess on quite a deep level – for example, in a health and safety setting, not just ‘do you understand the safety procedure?’, but ‘how did you react when presented with this safety incident?’
 It is an authentic and compelling way of assessing people’s understanding, skills, knowledge and behaviour.

-The Innovating Pedagogy report is an annual report co-authored by academics at the OU's Institute of Educational Technology, and this year, together with researchers from the Centre for Innovation in Learning and Teaching at the University of Cape Town.
+The Innovating Pedagogy report is an annual report co-authored by academics at the OU's Institute of Educational Technology, and this year, together with researchers from the LIVE Learning Innovation Incubator at Vanderbilt University in the US. |

 Please contact us to speak to one of our business team advisors.